 In 1998 Amanda Geary was given a Millennium Award from the mental health charity Mind, to carry out some research into the link between food and mood.
-Over 18 months she worked with 50 women, and found that changing their diets produced a variety of positive benefits including lower anxiety levels, less depression, improvements in mood swings and less fatigue.
+Over 18 months she worked with 50 women and found that changing their diets produced a variety of positive benefits including lower anxiety levels, less depression, improvements in mood swings and less fatigue.

 Investigating the mental effects of food is a very complicated process.
 There are so many foods – and they all contain so many different chemical constituents.
 One carrot is not necessarily the same as another – there are variables like fertilizers, pollutants, naturally-occurring chemicals in the soil, micro-organisms, mycotoxins, and of course GMOs to take into account.
-And any one of these might have a drastic effect on one person, and leave another entirely unaffected.
-In fact, you might have noticed that sometimes food has an obvious effect on you, and that sometimes you can ‘get away with it’!
+And any one of these might have a drastic effect on one person and leave another entirely unaffected.
+In fact, you might have noticed that sometimes food has an obvious effect on you and that sometimes you can ‘get away with it’!

 The good news is that our bodies can adapt to all sorts of stress, including the stress caused by eating foods that are wrong for us.
 Back in the 1950s, Professor Hans Selye developed a theory he called the General Adaptation Syndrome.
 Here’s how it works:

-- Step 1 – your body encounters something stressful – your first ever strong cup of coffee, or pint of beer, or plate of cream cakes.
+- Step 1 – your body encounters something stressful – you’re first ever strong cup of coffee, or the pint of beer, or plate of cream cakes.
 Your body sends out distress signals – your heart starts beating faster, you get a headache, you feel nauseous.
 But you just shrug off the symptoms.

 - Step 2 – your body learns to cope!
 The food no longer seems to disagree with you.
 Jolly good, tuck in!

-- Step 3 – your body is putting up a good front, but behind the scenes it is struggling.
+- Step 3 – your body is putting up a good front, but behind the scenes, it is struggling.
 Coping with a food that causes stress to the body’s systems uses up energy.
 You may feel tired, unenthusiastic or irritable.
 As time goes on, all sorts of niggling aches and pains, coughs and sniffles, bloating, constipation and headaches can become part of your ‘normal’ life – something you just take for granted.